jonlpersson/ed-latimore/site/_drafts/the-cost-of-success-is-like-poker.md

 It's cliche, but it’s true—but it’s also a big understatement.
 In fact, I’d say “pay the price” is a euphemism because it makes it sound as if it’s a purchase, and as such, follows the rules of a typical transaction.&nbsp;

-For example, by saying that it’s a “price you pay”, it implies that once it is paid, you own it forever.
+For example, saying that it’s a “price you pay” implies that you own it forever once it is paid.
 Most people realize that “success isn’t owned.
 It’s rented, and the rent is due every day”.
 However, what they don’t realize is that even if you give up that success, you can never get what you gave up back.

 It’s not quite a sacrifice, as that implies that you get nothing.